jcastillopino/ai-chat-aspire-meai-csharp/README.md

 3. In the VS Code window that opens, once the project files show up (this may take several minutes), open a terminal window.

 4. Continue with the [deploying steps](#deploying)

-### GitHub Codespaces

-**Coming soon** - GitHub Codespaces can be used to view the sample, but currently building & running is not supported.

 ## Deploying